W1S30F001/Finished_OSSU-Systematic-Program-Design/README.md

+this code is written in Racket, you can run it using drracket software

+the complexity and progress in coding increases as the index increases..

 this is a dedication to & documentation of my commitment to the OSSU track,

 this repo is for my finished assignment of the Systematic Program Design course /Core CS Section